 We’ve all heard about maple syrup, but have you tried maple blossoms?
 Use tender stems and flowers from the big leaf maple species.
 Dip them in a sweet batter and give them a fry!
 They’re also lovely pickled.
 They’re sweet, crunchy and delicate.
 How uniquely Canadian is that?

-Look up.
+Location: Look up.
 Discover the maple species in your area!

 Edible Thing: Japanese Knotweed